 - Gifted and talented vertical peer mentoring is used to support gifted and talented pupils in key stage 3.
 Very able sixth form students matched with Key Stage 3 Pupils.

 - Gifted and Talented academic mentoring is used in two ways.
 The first of these is to address the individual academic needs of talented pupils and students performing at a very high level in regional, national and international competitions.
 The aim of the mentoring is to enable pupils to manage very demanding training schedules and absence for competition alongside their schoolwork.

 The second use of academic mentoring is to address underachievement.

-Opportunities for pupils and students to extend their experiences and achievement.
+Opportunities for pupils to extend their experiences and achievement.
 Below are links to some of the activities we routinely offer.
 Other clubs, competitions and opportunities are regularly advertised on school televisions and bulletin boards and via newsletters.